Our guide to energy conservation

 Homes and businesses that conserve energy are usually well insulated to seal against air leaks.
 When a home is not well insulated, warm air can easily be lost via cracks and other open spaces within a home.
 More energy will be used to warm a home when the heated air keeps vanishing through spaces in the wall.
 Insulating such spaces will ensure that minimal energy is used for heating a home.

 Different types of insulations can be carried out at your home to ensure you do not use more energy than needed.
 These insulations include; cavity wall insulation, external wall insulation, internal wall insulation, and attic insulation.

-Approximately 35 percent of a home’s heat is lost via external walls.
-If your home has cavities that are not insulated, it is the time to seal them in order to improve energy conservation.
+Approximately 35 per cent of a home’s heat is lost via external walls.
+If your home has cavities that are not insulated, it is time to seal them to improve energy conservation.

 Homes that use incandescent light bulbs to illuminate are wasting a lot of energy.
 Incandescent light bulbs consume a lot of energy to perform their lighting work.
 These light bulbs are very inefficient, and about 90 per cent of energy is emitted as wasted heat, with just 10 per cent released as visible light.

 To conserve energy at your home and business, ensure you’re using compact fluorescent lights (CFL) or light-emitting diode (LED) bulbs.
 CFL and LED light bulbs are very efficient, and they consume 25-80 per cent less electricity than incandescent bulbs.
 These bulbs are also 3 to 25 times longer lasting than traditional light bulbs.